Abedalkareem/SimpleEngine/README.md

 ```

 #### 1-Speed
 You can change the speed of the sprite view by changing this property.
 `speed = 10`

 #### 2- Initial image
 The first image it will show when you add the sprite to the storyboard. after that it will show the `Freams`.
 `initialImage = UIImage(named: "man")`

 #### 3-Frames
 You can set the images (frames) that will show when the user move to right, left, top, bottom, topLeft, bottomLeft, topRight, bottomRight or idel.
 ```
-frames.top = Frames(images: [UIImage(named: "top_1"), #imageLiteral(named: "top_2")], duration: 0.2)
+frames.top = Frames(images: [UIImage(named: "top_1"), UIImage(named: "top_2")], duration: 0.2)
 frames.left =  Frames(images: [UIImage(named: "for_1"), UIImage(named: "for_2")], duration: 0.3)
 frames.right =  Frames(images: [UIImage(named: "move_back_1"), UIImage(named: "move_back_2")], duration: 0.4)
 frames.bottom =  Frames(images: [UIImage(named: "move_bottom_1"), UIImage(named: "move_bottom_2")], duration: 0.2)